achillesrasquinha/boilpy/README.md

 #### 3. Prototyping

-To check if your package, launch the shell:
+To check if your package works, launch the shell:

 ```console
 foo@bar:~$ make shell